Topology-Aware Network Pruning using Multi-stage Graph Embedding and Reinforcement Learning: Approach

+In practice, a 2-layer hierarchy is suitable for representing a DNN when our target is a convolutional layer.
+In the first layer, we represent the convolution operation and construct motifs, and in the second layer, we use the motifs to construct the DNN we aim to prune.

-\subsubsection{Multi-stage GNN}
+\subsection{Multi-stage GNN}

 Standard GNN and its variants~\cite{kipf2017gcn} are inherently flat~\cite{Ying2018DiffPool}.
-Since we model a given DNN as an $l-$layer hierarchical computational graph (see Section~\ref{sec:hierarchicalgraph}), we propose a multi-stage GNN~(m-GNN), which embeds the hierarchical graph in $l$-stages according to its hierarchical levels and analyzes the motifs.
+Since we model a given DNN as an $l-$level hierarchical computational graph, we propose a multi-stage GNN~(m-GNN), which embeds the hierarchical graph in $l$-stages according to its hierarchical levels and analyzes the motifs.
 As depicted in Figure~\ref{fig:1}, m-GNN initially learns the lower level embeddings and uses them as the corresponding edge features in high-level computation graphs.
 Instead of learning node embeddings, m-GNN aims to learn the global graph representation.
 We further introduced a novel learning-based pooling strategy for every stage of embedding.
 With m-GNN, we only need embedding once for each motif on the computational graph.
 It is much more efficient and uses less memory than embedding a flat computation graph with standard GNN.